dspinellis/reference_implementation/README.md

 # Epidose: A privacy-preserving epidemic dosimeter based on contact tracing

-This repository provides an open source software reference implementation for an _epidemic dosimeter_.
+This repository provides an open source software and hardware reference implementation for an _epidemic dosimeter_.
 Just as a [radiation dosimeter](https://en.wikipedia.org/wiki/Dosimeter) measures dose uptake of external ionizing